THE STORY BEHIND THE STORY

 A FINE LINE

 Over the years I’ve read many stories (and seen films) about professional assassins who were allegedly ‘totally anonymous’.
 But none of these have ever adequately explained one vital point in the story.
-If the hitman’s identity was so completely unknown to literally everyone, how the heck did those who wanted a job doing ever manage to contact him?
-It seemed like an interesting challenge to take up, so this is my take on it.
+If the hitman’s identity was so completely unknown to everyone and there was never any face-to-face contact, how the heck did those who wanted a job doing ever manage to contact him?
+It seemed like an interesting challenge to write about, so this is my take on how it might have worked.

 Find out more about A Fine Line